nateobray/IPP/README.md

 ### Method `PrintURI`
 **NOT IMPLEMENTED YET**

-RFC 2911 3.2.2: This _OPTIONAL_ operation is identical to the Print-Job operation (section 3.2.1) except that a client supplies a URI reference to the document data using the "document-uri" (uri) operation attribute (in Group 1) rather than including the document data itself.
+RFC 2911 3.2.2: This _OPTIONAL_ operation is identical to the [Print-Job](#method-printjob) operation except that a client supplies a URI reference to the document data using the "document-uri" (uri) operation attribute (in Group 1) rather than including the document data itself.
 Before returning the response, the Printer MUST validate that the Printer supports the retrieval method (e.g., http, ftp, etc.) implied by the URI, and MUST check for valid URI syntax.
 If the client-supplied URI scheme is not supported, i.e. the value is not in the Printer object’s "referenced-uri-scheme-supported" attribute, the Printer object MUST reject the request and return the ’client-error-uri-scheme-not-supported’ status code.

 #
 ### Method `validateJob`
-[RFC 2911 3.2.3](https://tools.ietf.org/html/rfc2911#section-3.2.3): This _REQUIRED_ operation is similar to the Print-Job operation (section 3.2.1) except that a client supplies no document data and the Printer allocates no resources (i.e., it does not create a new Job object).
+[RFC 2911 3.2.3](https://tools.ietf.org/html/rfc2911#section-3.2.3): This _REQUIRED_ operation is similar to the [Print-Job](#method-printjob) operation except that a client supplies no document data and the Printer allocates no resources (i.e., it does not create a new Job object).
 This operation is used only to verify capabilities of a printer object against whatever attributes are supplied by the client in the Validate-Job request.
 By using the Validate-Job operation a client can validate that an identical Print-Job operation (with the document data) would be accepted.
-The Validate-Job operation also performs the same security negotiation as the Print-Job operation (see section 8), so that a client can check that the client and Printer object security requirements can be met before performing a Print-Job operation.
+The Validate-Job operation also performs the same security negotiation as the Print-Job operation, so that a client can check that the client and Printer object security requirements can be met before performing a Print-Job operation.

 ###### Usage:
 ```PHP